snej/sqnice/README.md

 ### Thread Safety

-> **IMPORTANT:** SQNice's code is **not** thread-safe.
-You MUST NOT access a `database`, nor any objects created from it such as `command`, `query`, etc., simultaneously from multiple threads.
+> **IMPORTANT:** You MUST NOT access a `database`, nor any objects created from it such as `command`, `query`, etc., simultaneously from multiple threads.

-SQLite itself has some limited thread-safety (depending on how you set its mutex mode), but it is not very useful in practice.
-Interleaving SQL statements from multiple threads doing different tasks may not crash, but unless all those statements are read-only, you're likely to get race conditions at the database level.
-(Worse, using a single compiled statement simultaneously can result in a mishmash of bindings and result rows.)
-Transactions will not help!
-A transaction prevents other _connections_ from altering the database, not other threads accessing the _same_ connection.

-Some ways to use SQNice on multiple threads:
+There are three ways to use SQNice on multiple threads:

-1. Open one `database`, associate your own `mutex` with it, and make sure each thread locks the mutex while accessing the `database` or while using any `command` or `query` or `transaction` objects.
+1. Open a single `database`, associate your own `mutex` with it, and make sure each thread locks the mutex while accessing the `database` or while using any `command` or `query` or `transaction` objects.
 2. Open one `database` on each thread (on the same file), and make sure each thread uses only its database and derived objects.
 A thread-local variable can be useful for this.
-3. Create a pool of `database` instances on the same file.
-When a thread wants to use a database it checks one out of the pool, and then returns it after it's done.
+3. Use the thread-safe `pool` class, which manages a set of open `database` instances on the same file.
+When a thread wants to use a database, it "borrows" one from the pool, then returns it when it's done.
+The pool provides up to four read-only `database`s (it's configurable) and a single writeable one.
+Only one writeable one is necessary because SQLite only supports a single simultaneous writer.

-At some point I'd like to implement #3 as a utility class for SQNice.